 Cottonmouth is a purpose-built prototype advanced reconnaissance vehicle (ARV) developed by a partnership between Textron Systems (Textron) and Elbit Systems of America for the US Marine Corps (USMC).
 The vehicle was built in response to the USMC’s ARV programme.

-The USMC selected Textron and General Dynamics Land Systems (GDLS) in July 2021 to start negotiations for contracts to build prototypes for the ARV programme.
+The USMC selected Textron and General Dynamics Land Systems (GDLS), a subsidiary of General Dynamics, in July 2021 to start negotiations for contracts to build prototypes for the ARV programme.

 The validation testing of Cottonmouth commenced at the National Automotive Test Center in February 2021.